CASA v. Trump: Protecting birthright citizenship

 Who could be affected by the Executive Order if it becomes the law?

-No children will be affected by the Executive Order while the preliminary injunction is in place.
-On February 5, 2025, the judge in CASA v.
-Trump issued a preliminary injunction that blocked the Executive Order.
+No children are currently affected by the Executive Order because the preliminary injunction is in place.

-Children whose parents are in other immigration situations, including people who have received asylum or have a pending asylum application.
-We are trying to get more information from the government so we can provide better information for ASAP members and other immigrants.
+• Children whose parents are in other immigration situations, including people who have received asylum or have a pending asylum application.

-Again, a judge has blocked this Executive Order from going into effect.
+Again, judges have blocked this Executive Order from going into effect.
 And we continue to believe that the Constitution says that all of these children should become U.S. citizens at birth.

 Why is birthright citizenship protected by the U.S. Constitution?